CrestfallenLARP/cfldangerden/content/en/schedule/camps/_index.md

 ---

-Monroville

-South Park

-North Park
+We are currently searching for camps and pavilions that are available for one and two day events.
+If you have suggestions, please contact us at CrestfallenLARP@gmail.com

 ---

-a good One day park is secluded.
-Near players
-Cheap
-has open space for a battle and a shelter of some kind. easy to rent.
-Often you get a discount if you are a resident.
+A good one day park is secluded, near a majority of the players, is reasonably priced, has open space for a battle, has shelter of some kind, is easy to rent, and often gives a discount if you are a resident.